roshiajin-kunai/sakkamade.github.io/_posts/2021-02-06-autodoll-extra-3.md

 "What a good thing, isn't it."

-Lady smiled, and operated her tablet to display the following entry​.
+Lady smiled, and operated her tablet to display the following entry.

 ◇